subin147/dunnhumby/Api/ProductManagment/README.md

 ## Testing

-### 1. Run Unit Tests
+### Run Unit Tests

-To execute unit tests, use the following command:
+To execute unit tests,proceed to the test project directory and use the following command:

 ```bash
 dotnet test
 ```

-### 2. Mock Data

-If mock data is required for testing, ensure it is seeded in your `DbContext` or mock services.

----

 ## Deployment